zchyde/brooklinebooksmith.com/_drafts/helloagain2015bestkids.md

 ![](/uploads/versions/img_2100---x----3264-2448x---.jpg)

 The Newbery was a historic choice this year.
-Usually the granddaddy of all children's literature prizes goes to a middle grade novel, but this time the award went to Matt de la Pe&ntilde;a and Christian Robinson's picture book [*Last Stop on Market Street*](http://www.brooklinebooksmith-shop.com/book/9780399257742).
-The Caldecott went to *[Finding Winnie](http://www.brooklinebooksmith-shop.com/book/9780316324908),&nbsp;*[which has been featured on our blog before](http://www.brooklinebooksmith.com/2015/11/02/bear-in-mind/).
+Usually the granddaddy of all children's literature prizes goes to a middle grade novel, but this time the award went to Matt de la Peña and Christian Robinson's picture book [*Last Stop on Market Street*](http://www.brooklinebooksmith-shop.com/book/9780399257742).
+The Caldecott went to *[Finding Winnie](http://www.brooklinebooksmith-shop.com/book/9780316324908),*[which has been featured on our blog before](http://www.brooklinebooksmith.com/2015/11/02/bear-in-mind/).
 These are only the two best-known prizes, though–a full list can be found [here](http://www.ilovelibraries.org/article/2016-youth-media-awards-winners), and you can find most of the winners on display in the Kids' section.

 Your very gratified booksellers were thrilled to see a number of their favorites on the awards roster.
-Among my most-loved 2015 books, *[The War that Saved My Life](http://www.brooklinebooksmith-shop.com/book/9780803740815)&nbsp;*by Kimberley Brubaker Bradley earned a Newbery Honor; [*George*](http://www.brooklinebooksmith-shop.com/book/9780545812542) by Alex Gino won a Stonewall Award; and [*Simon vs. the Homo Sapiens Agenda*](http://www.brooklinebooksmith-shop.com/book/9780062348678) by Becky Albertalli came home with the Morris Award for best debut Young Adult novel. [*The Weight of Feathers*](http://www.brooklinebooksmith-shop.com/book/9781250058652) by Anna-Marie McLemore, one of Amy's favorites, took a Morris Honor, and [*Bone Gap*](http://www.brooklinebooksmith-shop.com/book/9780062317605) by Laura Ruby (recommended by Clarissa) took the Printz award for Young Adult literature.
+Among my most-loved 2015 books, *[The War that Saved My Life](http://www.brooklinebooksmith-shop.com/book/9780803740815)*by Kimberley Brubaker Bradley earned a Newbery Honor; [*George*](http://www.brooklinebooksmith-shop.com/book/9780545812542) by Alex Gino won a Stonewall Award; and [*Simon vs. the Homo Sapiens Agenda*](http://www.brooklinebooksmith-shop.com/book/9780062348678) by Becky Albertalli came home with the Morris Award for best debut Young Adult novel. [*The Weight of Feathers*](http://www.brooklinebooksmith-shop.com/book/9781250058652) by Anna-Marie McLemore, one of Amy's favorites, took a Morris Honor, and [*Bone Gap*](http://www.brooklinebooksmith-shop.com/book/9780062317605) by Laura Ruby (recommended by Clarissa) took the Printz award for Young Adult literature.

 This is a long, unwieldy list, but listen: we LOVE these books.
 Come talk to us about them–we're wildly happy that they've all been recognized, alongside a big stack of other wonderful books.